 On January 31, 2022, we entered into a definitive agreement to sell substantially all of the assets of Zenith to J.B.
 Hunt.
 The sale was completed on February 28, 2022.
-Subsequent to the first quarter of fiscal 2022 and through the end of fiscal 2022, we received the following net proceeds:
+During the second quarter of fiscal 2022, we received the following net proceeds:

 Sales price prior to post-closing working capital adjustment \$ 86,939

 Less:

 Amount held in escrow for contingencies related to representations and warranties (1) 1,000

 Seller expenses paid at closing 418

-Working capital adjustment paid to buyer 987

-Net proceeds from the sale \$ 84,534
+Net proceeds from the sale \$ 85,521

 (1) This was held in escrow until the first anniversary of the sale, at which time the full amount was released to the Company on March 2, 2023.
-As of February 25, 2023 and November 26, 2022, this amount is included in other current assets in the accompanying condensed consolidated balance sheets.
+As of November 26, 2022, this amount is included in other current assets in the accompanying condensed consolidated balance sheets.